Love-boop85/TimmyTurner420/README.md

 - 👋 Hi, I’m @TimmyTurner420
 - 👀 I’m interested in ...
-Python, Java, C, and all languages!!!
+Python, JavaScript, C++, and all languages!!!
-- 🌱 I’m currently learning ...Python 3
+- 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...Security of peoples on the web :)
 - 📫 How to reach me ...contact on contatomgs15@gmail.com